 Planning is the first step to ensuring a project manager is aligned with the project management budget.
-This is done by meeting with your team and compiling a realistic estimate of costs.
-Consider all the project phases, tasks, activities and that it contains sufficient contingency.
+During the project planning phase, meet with your team and compile a realistic estimate of costs.
+Consider all the project phases, tasks and activities the project will likely entail, and make sure the budget contains sufficient contingency.
 All people, material, hardware and software should be accounted for and the estimate should be used to achieve a baseline budget.

-Once the estimate has been approved and the funds have been released, the project manager will have a baseline budget to work with and use against other project management cost.
+Once the estimate has been approved and the funds have been released, the project manager will have a baseline budget to work with and use against other project management costs.
 The monthly budget can now be worked out by dividing the estimated project length with your baseline budget.
-This will give a project manager an idea of exactly what they can spend in a month to stay on track.
+This will give you an idea of exactly what you can spend per month to stay on track.

 Clear cost controls should be established (including sign-off responsibilities) for every expenditure.
-Part of maintaining a smart project management budget is planning early on who oversees what monies.
+Part of maintaining a smart project management budget is planning who oversees what monies early on.
 Who will be approving and signing off on timesheets?
 Invoices?
 Knowing all of this is crucial to controlling the costs of a project.

 If any numbers are off, you need to update your forecasts to have a better understanding of how you will be using future funds more efficiently.
 You never want to let it get to the point where you are surprised about budget losses and need to ask stakeholders for more.
 Revisiting these numbers on a monthly basis will allow you to initiate any changes that need to take place and adjust the budget accordingly.

-When asking how to manage cost in project management, it is all about planning and continuous updates.
-Understanding who is responsible for what costs is also helpful for a project manager to stay on task with the budget.
-Creating a monthly expected budget and frequently matching your forecasts to these numbers will ensure you are aligning tasks as close to the budget as possible.
+Knowing how to manage costs in project management is all about careful planning and continuous updates.
+Understanding who is responsible for what costs is also helpful for a project manager to stay under budget.
+Creating a monthly expected budget and frequently matching your forecasts to these numbers will ensure you are aligning tasks as closely to the budget as possible.
 And when the budget is on point, then the project is generally successful.